jonfroehlich/jonfroehlich.github.io/teaching.md

 | CMSC434 Intro to HCI | Au'16, Sp'16, Au'14, Au'13, Sp'13, Sp'12 |
 | CMSC838F Tangible Interactive Computing | Sp'15, Sp'14, Au'12 |
 | CMSC838L HCI Grad Seminar | Au'15, Sp'12 |

+## Interactive Physical Computing Textbook

+To support remote education during the pandemic and to broaden the impact of my teaching, I made a [physical computing learning website](https://makeabilitylab.github.io/physcomp/)—an interactive textbook of sorts—that now has hundreds of thousands of views from 183+ countries.

+I would be honored if you considered using the website (or any of its materials) in your own teaching.
+Please let me know if you do.
+These materials have been used in courses at CMU, Stanford, Wayne State Univ., Univ. of Victoria, Sussex, Dundee, and beyond.
+As one example, I received the following note from a professor:

+> Your [website on Intro to Electronics](https://makeabilitylab.github.io/physcomp/) is just fantastic.
+My students and I are grateful to your intuitive explanations, animations, and step by step problems solving approaches.
+Your site is exactly what I was looking for.

+My remote teaching practices were also featured by the UW College of Engineering ([story here](https://www.engr.washington.edu/news/article/2022-03-28/learning-outcomes)).